Next Pilgrimage: Late JUNE/ Early July 2027

 Where will we be staying?

-A: Accommodations will vary from hotels, monastery guest homes (very simple), and guest houses (there may also be a chance we camp in nice quality tents for 1 night in Nubra Valley to be more connected to nature).
+A: Accommodations will vary from 3 star hotels, monastery guest homes (simple), and guest houses/bed and breakfasts.
 See itinerary for day to day details.
 Accommodations are based on single or double occupancy shared rooms/tents depending on your reservation.

 Q: What type of meals can I expect?
 Is alcohol allowed?